ItsIRook/pwn.college_Amarnath/Linux Luminarium/Pondering_Paths.md

   - If my cwd is /tmp/a/b/c, then a relative path to the file is ../my_file.
 The .. refers to the parent directory.

 ---
-# 🔹 Position Elsewhere
+# 🔹 Explicit Relative paths, from /
-In this challenege, the user uses cd command to get into `/home` to run the command `run` from `/challenge/run`.
+In this challenege, the user uses cd command to get into `/` to run the command `run` from `./challenge/run`(the idea is to use `.`.

 ### 🏴 Flag
-`pwn.college{QcAx6VhJYgAusSTeQF6yqIbxq7B.QX4QTN0wCO0gjNzEzW}`
+`pwn.college{sZtVJ2yDVy4Hx5imCCNCcWoR1eQ.QXwUTN0wCO0gjNzEzW}`

 ### ⚡ How I Solved
-- I executed `/challenge/run` which displayed that I should be in `/sys/kernel` directory to use the command.
-- I simply typed `cd /sys/kernal` in the terminal.
+- I simply typed `cd /` in the terminal.
-- which lead me to the `/sys/kernal`, from there I invoked `/challenge/run`.
+- I invoked `./challenge/run`.
-- The command was executed and the flag was displayed.
+- The command was executed and the flag was displayed

 ```
-hacker@paths~position-yet-elsewhere:~$ cd /sys/kernel
+hacker@paths~explicit-relative-paths-from-:~$ cd /
-hacker@paths~position-yet-elsewhere:/sys/kernel$ /challenge/run
+hacker@paths~explicit-relative-paths-from-:/$ ./challenge/run
 Correct!!!
-/challenge/run is an absolute path, invoked from the right directory!
+./challenge/run is a relative path, invoked from the right directory!
 Here is your flag:
-pwn.college{QcAx6VhJYgAusSTeQF6yqIbxq7B.QX4QTN0wCO0gjNzEzW}
-hacker@paths~position-yet-elsewhere:/sys/kernel$
+pwn.college{sZtVJ2yDVy4Hx5imCCNCcWoR1eQ.QXwUTN0wCO0gjNzEzW}
+hacker@paths~explicit-relative-paths-from-:/$
 ```

 ### 📚 What I Learned
-- I learned the usage of `cd` command and in this scenerio I used the command to change directory from current working directory to `/sys/kernal` which contained many files, then I was expected to type in the absolute path for the program `run` to execute it.
+- I learned that in most operating system, every directory has implicit entries that you can reference in paths: `.` and `..`.
+The first, `.`, refers right to the same directory, so the following absolute paths are identical to each other:
+  - `/challenge`
+  - `/challenge/.`
+  - `/challenge/./././././././././`
+  - `/./././challenge/././`
+- The following relative paths are also all identical to each other:
+  - `challenge`
+  - `./challenge`
+  - `./././challenge`
+  - `challenge/.`

 ---